stolostron/clusterlifecycle-state-metrics/README.md

 3. run `make deploy`
 4. Open Prometheus console and check for metrics "clc_managedcluster_info"

+The metrics should be accessible using url:
+`curl -H "Authorization: Bearer <Your_TOKEN>" -k "https://multicloud-console.apps.<your_domain>/clusterlifecycle-state-metrics/metrics"`

 ## promql examples:

 1. Retrieve the number of imported clusters per hub: